-The quick answer is “No”, but whether you go for the Pressure King Pro 6 Litre or the Pressure King Pro 5 Litre, you will be getting a pressure cooker that is a real game changer in the home, allowing for quick and easy preparation of food, from breakfast to evening meal.
+The quick answer is “No”, but whether you go for the Pressure King Pro 6 Litre or the Pressure King Pro 5 Litre, you will be getting an electric pressure cooker that is a real game changer in the home, allowing for quick and easy preparation of food, from breakfast to evening meal.

 What are the features of the Pressure King Pro 6 Litre:

 - Pressure cooks up to 90% faster than conventional methods.
 Times and temperatures can be adjusted to tailor to different recipes.
-Make meals in minutes rather than hours!
+Make delicious meals in minutes rather than hours!

 - 5 ways to cook!
 Pressure Cook, Slow Cook, Steam, Fry and Multi Cook!
 Also features 24-hour Delay Timer – simply set it in the morning and your dinner will be ready when you want it